reingart/pyfpdf/docs/SVG.md

 - a lot of attributes
 - embedded images or other content (including nested SVGs)
 - CSS styling via `<style>` tags or external *.css files.

+{==

+Contributions would be very welcome to add support for more SVG features! 👍

+If you are interested in contributing to `fpdf2` regarding this, drop a comment on GitHub issue [#537](https://github.com/PyFPDF/fpdf2/issues/537) and a maintainer will give some pointers to start poking with the code 😊

+==}